-Where the Adjudicating Authority rejects the repayment plan under Section 114 of the Code, the debtor and the creditors shall be entitled to file an application for bankruptcy under Section 121 to 148 of the Code.
+Sub-section (2) provides that where the Adjudicating Authority rejects the repayment plan under section 114, the debtor and the creditors shall be entitled to file an application for bankruptcy under Chapter IV of Part III of the Code.

-A copy of the order passed by the Adjudicating Authority shall be provided to the Insolvency and Bankruptcy Board of India for the purpose of recording an entry in the register referred under Section 196 of the Code.
+A copy of the order passed by the Adjudicating Authority under sub-section (2) shall be provided to the Board, for the purpose of recording an entry in the register referred to in section 196.
+[Section 115(3)]

-Implementation and supervision of repayment plan
+Implementation and Supervision of Repayment Plan

-Section 116 of the Code provides that the Resolution Professional appointed under Section 97 or Section 98 of the Code, shall supervise the implementation of the repayment plan.
-The resolution professional may apply to the Adjudicating Authority for directions, if necessary, in relation to any particular matter arising under the repayment plan and the Adjudicating Authority may issue directions as may be necessary in this regard.
+Section 116 requires the resolution professional appointed under section 97 or under section 98 to supervise the implementation of the approved repayment plan.
+[Section 116(1)]

+The resolution professional may apply to the Adjudicating Authority for directions, if necessary, in relation to any particular matter arising under the repayment plan.
+[Section 116(2)]